ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 ---
 # Navigating the file system

 Let's start by opening the unix shell.
 There are a few things you are likely to see right away.
-A cursor that is flashing next to a $ indicates where the command line begins.
+A cursor that is flashing next to a $, a **prompt**, indicates where the command line begins.
 If you see the dollar sign it means that the command line is ready to take commands.

 ~~~
 $